 (ii) has not been the subject of a Bankruptcy Order or Directors Disqualification Order nor entered into an individual voluntary arrangement with creditors; and

-(iii) has not been prohibited and is not currently suspended from practising on account of serious professional misconduct or the commission of a criminal offence;

-(b) in relation to a Qualified European Lawyer, evidence of the kind referred to in Regulation 9(2) of the European Qualification Regulations, that the person concerned:

-(i) is of good character;

-(ii) has not been the subject of a Bankruptcy Order or Directors Disqualification Order nor entered into an individual voluntary arrangement with creditors; and

 (iii) has not been prohibited and is not currently suspended from practising on account of serious professional misconduct or the commission of a criminal offence

-Registered European Lawyer - means a European Lawyerregistered as such by the Bar Council and by an Inn in accordance with Section 3D
+Registered European Lawyer - means a European Lawyer who:

+a) applied for registration as such by 31October 2019 and was registered by the Bar Council and by an Inn in accordance with Section 3D; or

+b) applied for registration as such under UK legislation adopted to preserve practising rights following the UK’s exit from the European Union.

+The designation of Registered European Lawyer will cease on 31 December 2020 or on such alternative date as specified in legislation.

 Qualified European lawyer – delete definition

-Qualified lawyer – means a person who is authorised to practise by another Approved Regulator, a Qualified European Lawyer or a Qualified Foreign Lawyer
+Qualified lawyer – means a person who is authorised to practise by another Approved Regulator or a Qualified Foreign Lawyer

 PART 2: CODE OF CONDUCT

-D5 CROSS-BORDER ACTIVITIES WITHIN THE EUROPEAN UNION AND THE EUROPEAN ECONOMIC AREA
+D5 CROSS-BORDER ACTIVITIES BETWEEN CCBE STATES

 [NB only title changing]